kubernetes/website/docs/concepts/services-networking/service.md

 `iptables` (packet processing logic in Linux) to define virtual IP addresses which are transparently redirected as needed.
 When clients connect to the VIP, their traffic is automatically transported to an appropriate endpoint.
-The environment variables and DNS for `Services` are actually populated in terms of the `Service`'s VIP and port.
+The environment variables and DNS for `Service` are actually populated in terms of the `Service`'s VIP and port.

 We support two proxy modes - userspace and iptables, which operate slightly